 4. Communicate year-end deadlines

-Communication is key to make sure your year-end goes smoothly, and it is important for you to be clear about the key dates that impact your people and their donations!
+Communication is key to making sure your year-end goes smoothly, so please clearly communicate the key dates that impact your people and their donations.
 We recommend using your regular communication channels as well as highlighting these deadlines in Spark using the cover story and news items.

-Pro-Tip: Loop in the Benevity End User Care team by sharing your communications with us!
-This ensures that our team is ready to give the best well-informed support to your users, should they have questions.
-Pass these along to your CSM or to email@example.com is ideal, so that we have them on hand.
+Pro Tip: Loop in the Benevity End User Care team by sharing your communications with us!
+This way, our team is ready to give the best support to your users.
+Share any communications with your CSM.

 For match requests on external donations

-Now is the time to consider your guidelines around external matching and to clearly communicate them to your people.
-What is the latest date you will accept submissions for 2021 match requests?
+- Consider your guidelines around external matching and communicate them to your people.
+What is the latest date you will accept submissions for 2023 match requests?
 And will you consider enabling ”Date of Submission”?

 The Date of Submission configuration allows the match request to be applied against the active budget at the time the request is submitted versus the time you, as the Program Owner, approve it.

-For example, if your teammate submits a request on December 27 and you are only able to approve it on January 4.
-Date of Submission will allow you to approve the request and apply the match to their 2022 match budget.
+For example, a user submits a request on Dec.
+27 and you can only approve it on Jan.
+4. Date of Submission will allow you to approve the request and apply the match to their 2023 match budget.

-If you are unsure whether Date of Submission has been turned on, or if you’d like to add an extension for external donation submissions, please connect with your Client Success Manager before November 30.
+If you’re unsure whether Date of Submission has been turned on, or if you’d like to add an extension for external donation submissions, please submit a support request through the B-Hive before Nov.
+30.

 For volunteering and all associated rewards